 About the Cal MediConnect Plan

 The Cal MediConnect Program is an important innovation in the nation's health care system to help out the nation's most low income individuals, those who qualify for both Medicare and Medi-Cal (dual eligible members).
 This voluntary program consolidates the overlapping properties of the present system.
 The California Department of Health Care Services (DHCS), in conjunction with the federal Centers for Medicare & Medicaid Services (CMS) are directly contracting with L.A.
-Care Health Plan, Health Net, CareMore, Care1st Health Plan and Molina Healthcare for the Cal MediConnect program in Los Angeles County to make the process of insuring every citizen seamless and easy to understand.
+Care Health Plan, Health Net, CareMore, Blue Shield of California Promise Health Plan and Molina Healthcare for the Cal MediConnect program in Los Angeles County to make the process of insuring every citizen seamless and easy to understand.
 Cal MediConnect began voluntary enrollment in April 2014 in Los Angeles County.

 How does the Cal MediConnect program provide better health care?